percona/pbm-docs/docs/features/point-in-time-recovery.md

     If you [reshard :octicons-link-external-16:](https://www.mongodb.com/docs/manual/core/sharding-reshard-a-collection/) a collection, make a fresh backup and re-enable point-in-time recovery oplog slicing to prevent data inconsistency and restore failure.

+    **For MongoDB 8.0 and higher versions**

+    If you [unshard a collection :octicons-link-external-16:](https://www.mongodb.com/docs/v8.0/reference/command/unshardCollection/), make a fresh backup and re-enable point-in-time recovery oplog slicing to prevent data inconsistency and restore failure.

 Starting with version [2.4.0](../release-notes/2.4.0.md), oplog slicing runs as follows:

 * **Logical backups**

     Before backup starts, the point-in-time recovery routine is automatically disabled.
 A backup routine creates oplog slices during the backup creation.
 After the backup is complete, the point-in-time recovery routine is re-enabled automatically.
 It copies the slices taken during the backup and continues oplog slicing from the latest timestamp.

 * **Physical backups**